-Focus-Trust central team and Principals recently deepened our understanding of what we mean by ‘Collective Efficacy’, a term we have been discussing over the last couple of years.
+Focus-Trust central team and Principals share an understanding of what we mean by ‘Collective Efficacy’.
 The origins of this relate to John Hattie’s research: http://corwin-connect.com/2016/07/fostering-collective-teacher-efficacy-three-enabling-conditions/

 ‘Amazing things happen when a school staff shares the belief that they are able to achieve collective goals and overcome challenges to impact student achievement.
 Recently, Professor John Hattie ranked collective teacher efficacy as the number one factor influencing student achievement (Hattie, 2016) based on a meta-analysis by Eells (2011).
 Collective teacher efficacy refers to the “collective self-perception that teachers in a given school make an educational difference to their students over and above the educational impact of their homes and communities” (Tschannen-Moran & Barr, 2004, p.
 190).
 Rachel Jean Eells’ (2011) meta-analysis demonstrated that collective efficacy and student achievement were strongly related with an effect size of 1.57.
 According to the Visible Learning Research (Hattie, 2012), this is more than double the effect size of feedback (0.75).
 Collective teacher efficacy is beyond three times more powerful and predictive than socio-economic status (0.52).
 It is also greater than three times more likely to influence student achievement than student motivation and concentration, persistence, and engagement (0.48).